BIC-MNI/BIC-MNI.github.io/index.md

 * Source code
   * minc-toolkit complete source archive
     * [1.9.11 tar.bz2 archive](http://packages.bic.mni.mcgill.ca/minc-toolkit/minc-toolkit-v2-1.9.11-20160202.tar.bz2)

+### Virtual Machine

+A virtual machine containing minc-toolkit, as well as a number of tools built upon it is available for download at [CoBrALab/MINC-VM](https://github.com/CobraLab/MINC-VM)
+It is kept up to date with the latest releases of minc-toolkit and additional tools.

 ### Data files and models
 These packages contain anatomical models needed for standard pipeline, all files are installed into `/opt/minc/share`